tonderai100/todolist/readme.txt

 Tonderai's To-Do List Project 🚀

 Introduction
 Hello there!
-I'm Tonderai, and I want to take you on a journey through the creation of "Tonderai's To-Do List." 📝 This project is more than just a web application; it's a beginning to my passion for web development and the incredible learning experiences I've had.
+I'm Tonderai, and I want to take you on my journey through the creation of omy very own to do list. 📝 This project is more than just a web application; it's a start of an adortation towards my passion for web development and the incredible learning experiences I've had.

 Project Overview
 Features Implemented 🛠️